pvmm/rx.py/README.md

 options:
-  -h, --help         show this help message and exit --version          show program's version number and exit -5, --screen5      activate SCREEN 5 mode
+  -h, --help         show this help message and exit --version          show program's version number and exit -v, --vertical     use vertical sweep only
+  -b, --both         use both horizontal and vertical sweep (default: horizontal) -5, --screen5      activate SCREEN 5 mode
   -s, --show-result  show result at the end in a popup